How to Make a Grant Proposal to a Small Family Foundation

-A survey of family foundations served by Foundation Source provides insight into how to approach these small foundations for grants.
+A survey of family foundations served by Foundation Source provided insight into how to approach these small foundations for grants.
 Here are some of the recommendations.

-These smaller family foundations are not usually professionally staffed, and they keep a low profile.
+These smaller family foundations may not be professionally staffed, and they often keep a low profile.
 They tend to fund locally.
-They don't belong to associations of funders or attend annual conferences.
+They may not belong to associations of funders or attend annual conferences.

-You won't find their RFPs on the usual lists from publications or online sources.
+You won't find their requests for proposals (RFPs) on the usual lists from publications or online sources.
 They give funds to nonprofits with which they are personally acquainted.
 Many do not even consider unsolicited requests.

 You will find them by being well connected to your community and alert to who's funding whom in your area.

 Reach These Foundations Through the Personal Contacts of Your Organization's Board Members.

 Provide ways for family funders to get to know your work through low-pressure opportunities and their peers.